bespoyasov/bespoyasov/README.md

 On my blog, some posts refer to code examples.
 Here are some of them:

-- [Binary Adder in the Game of Life](https://github.com/bespoyasov/binary-full-adder-in-the-game-of-life), a binary adder circuit implementation made with patterns from the Conway's Game of Life 🇬🇧🇷🇺
+- [Binary Adder in the Game of Life](https://github.com/bespoyasov/binary-full-adder-in-the-game-of-life), a binary adder circuit implementation made with patterns from Conway's Game of Life 🇬🇧🇷🇺
 - [Treees](https://github.com/bespoyasov/treees), a trees images generator built with clean architecture and OOP principles 🇬🇧🇷🇺
 - [Dependency Injection with TypeScript in Practice](https://github.com/bespoyasov/di-ts-in-practice), a logger-timer built using canonical DI 🇬🇧🇷🇺
 - [Click me!](https://github.com/bespoyasov/clickme), a silly old game implementation with RxJS and TypeScript 🇷🇺